kuv2707/he-plus-plus/README.md

 * 8/9\*18 not evaluated correctly (9*18 evaluated first): right to left evaluated
 * if conditional chain is not terminated by an else, the next token is consumed.

+* return value and argument lists of functions must be non empty
+* the programs sometimes glitch and control flow becomes entirely different

+* if statements must always have a corresponding else